prosefusion/prosefusion-cloud/Git and Github Notes/Pete's Git Tips and Tricks/Instead of 'git pull', if you know you don't want any local changes.md

-# Instead of "git pull", if you know you don't want to keep any local changes
+# Instead of 'git pull', if you know you don't want to keep any local changes

 ## fast-forward (read more about this)